 Advancing Wellness and Resiliency in Education

-Project AWARE will increase awareness and improve access to mental health supports to positively impact morale and climate within the school and community it serves.
+Project AWARE will increase awareness and improve access to mental health supports to positively impact morale and the climate within the school and the community it serves.

 Project AWARE will provide training, coaching, and mentoring to our schools to help create a system and process for linking families with community mental health services and to promote an environment of positive mental health.
 We will accomplish this by addressing school mental health needs within a multi-tiered system of support and by using the gradual release model to ensure sustainability.

-Resources for counseling/support for children and families can be found at:211tampabay.org/ChildrenMentalHealthResources.
+Resources for counseling/support for children and families can be found by going online to: 211tampabay.org/ChildrenMentalHealthResources.
 You may also dial 211 from any phone or download the 211 app and access resources near you via your smart phone!

 Not what you’re looking for?
-See below to contact your school’s Project AWARE System Navigator for additional support and assistance in navigating available resources!
+Contact your school’s Florida Project AWARE System Navigator for additional support and assistance in navigating available resources!

 Rebecca Spencer: firstname.lastname@example.org(Azalea, Meadowlawn and John Hopkins Middle)